NotPyro404/TOHE-Docs/options/Crewmates/Support/Merchant.md

 * Amount of Money earned for selling an Add-On
   * Set how much Money the Merchant receives for selling an Add-On to someone
 * Amount of Money required to bribe a Killer
-  * Set how much Money the Merchant must have to Bribe a Killer so you won’t die
+  * Set how much Money the Merchant must have to Bribe a Killer so you wonâ€™t die
 * Inform Mechant when a Killer gets bribed
   * <font color=green>ON</font>: the Merchant will receive a Notice above their name informing them that they bribed a Killer
   * <font color=red>OFF</font>: the Merchant will not receive this Notice